DennisFrauen/dennisfrauen.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Causal machine learning
+  - Causal Machine Learning
-  - Treatment effect estimation
+  - Treatment Effect Estimation
   - Deep Learning
+  - Off-Policy Learning

 # Education to show in About widget
 #education:
 #  courses: